1. attending a conference or seminar (possibly as a participant).

 Travel Insurance Coverage

-Contact the University Office of Risk Management to obtain information on purchase of travel insurance for non-employee travelers.
+Contact the University Office of Risk Management to obtain information on the purchase of travel insurance.

 When Procurement Rules Apply

 For group travel where a trip is packaged (i.e. hotel and airfare, etc…) by a travel agent or equivalent (e.g. Orbtiz, Travelocity, other online “travel agents”, etc…), or for contracted transportation such as a charter bus, State and University Procurement rules must be followed and bids/prices must be obtained.
 A purchase order must be issued PRIOR to the travel in order to prevent the purchase from being an unauthorized procurement.
 For dollar limits and number of bids required, refer to Procurement Services Policies and Procedures Contact Procurement Services for further assistance.